Soft-prompt Tuning for Large Language Models to Evaluate Bias: Conclusions and Discussion

-\textbf{Multidimensional aspects of the experiments:} While in this paper, we have explored the utility of a state-of-the-art soft-prompt tuning technique, the chosen downstream task is, in itself, very challenging yet impactful.
-This makes this exploration two-fold interesting but the analysis of the results is multidimensional across datasets, templates, prompt-tuning choices, sensitive attributes, their protected groups, language models, numerous fairness (bias) metrics, and their graphical representations.
-We have tried our best to present the results in the most comprehensive way. \\ \textbf{Template design:} We use templates from Czarnowska et al. \cite{Czarnowska1}.
-While they provided a baseline for our experiments, they consist of very simple sentences and hence are easily understood by the LLMs.
-That may be the cause of less conclusive results in some cases.
-It is worth trying to run experiments on more complicated templates, which is the subject of future work. \\ \textbf{Types of biases:} Many papers \cite{Czarnowska1} rely on absolute values of the metric disparities that simply identify bias.
-We use a directional bias measure to be able to identify the favoured and un-favoured groups providing more precise bias analysis of the LLMs.
-It should be mentioned that a group that is flagged as a favourable group may be flagged as unfavourable by using a different bias quantification metric.
-Thus, different bias quantification formulations \cite{kalantari2021Underdiagnosis} might not be concurrently achievable.\\ \textbf{Impact of soft-prompt tuning on bias:} Continuous prompt tuning minimizes the potential influence of biases existing in the supervised training tasks by restricting the number of learned parameters.
-Furthermore, it removes the human element of prompt design, eliminating another avenue for introducing bias outside of the LLM itself.
-However, it should be noted that we performed soft-prompt tuning on the commonly used sentiment datasets that were generated from tweets (SemEval) and movie reviews (SST-5).
+Fairness evaluation through prompting, and prompt tuning in particular, offers several advantages over traditional fine-tuning approaches.
+Foremost among them is that it is significantly more resource efficient while producing comparable downstream task performance \cite{Lester1} in large models.
+In addition, continuous prompt tuning minimizes the potential influence of biases existing in the supervised training tasks by restricting the number of learned parameters.
+Finally, it removes the human element of prompt design, eliminating another avenue for bias introduction outside of the LLM itself.
+It should be noted that we performed soft-prompt tuning on standard datasets that were generated from tweets (SemEval) and movie reviews (SST-5).
 The quality of these datasets has a strong impact on the soft-prompts produced.
-It is worth exploring how a better quality dataset (if available) impacts the performance of the downstream task and the bias observed.
+Exploring how a better quality dataset (if available) impacts the performance of the downstream task and the biases is of interest.

-\textbf{Impact of bias quantification on industry:} Industry applications of AI-based solutions broaden every day.
-This has raised many bias- and ethics-related issues.
-Here, we have provided the methodology and infrastructure design for using state-of-the-art technology to identify possible risks.
-We believe that our effort is a small step toward exploring this emerging area and will benefit industry as well as the research community in general.

-As the next steps, we plan to extend our work by including a broader range of language models, extending to more sensitive attributes, including more bias metrics and a variety of downstream tasks.
+In addition to the directions mentioned above, we plan to extend our work by including a broader range of LMs, expanding to more sensitive attributes, considering more bias metrics, and incorporating other downstream tasks.
 This is an effort to make the use of LLMs safer and more ethical in real-world deployment.